Kappaccinoh/OrangeHouseBot/main-tele/README.md

     - Tidy up Help Page Messages
     - Tidy up Error Messages
 - Support Bot List capabilities for presence in multiple groups
+- BOT to dm the person instead of polling on the group